Skip to content

 This Has Happened Before

-Supercivilization·May 25, 2026·5 min read
+Supercivilization··5 min read

 In 1347, a merchant ship docked in Messina carrying rats, silk, and the bacterium Yersinia pestis.
 Within five years, a third of Europe was dead.
 Within fifty, the feudal labor monopoly had collapsed — surviving peasants could demand wages, move freely, choose employers.
 The printing press arrived a century later into a continent already reorganized by plague.
 We tell this story as tragedy.
 It was also a phase transition.